 In 2017 the group exhibited at Farfield Mill, Arts, Crafts Heritage Centre, Sedbergh.
 ‘A Small World’.
 They created a collection of works reminiscent of displayed oddities around the globe, brought back by travellers in the era before the electronic age gave us a wider taste of the world.
 These included micro sea-life, beach combing assemblages, a child’s dream. bugs, flowers, nature table objects real and hand made, narratives of exploitation and cityscapes.

-For these exhibitions artists made work utilising a variety of media, including screen print, photography, hand and machine stitch, felt making and found materials.
+For these exhibitions artists made work utilising a variety of media, including print, photography, hand and machine stitch, crochet, felt making, video and sound recordings, assemblages of found and recycled materials.
 Images of work from all these exhibitions can be found on the Re-View Textile Facebook page.